dimitriwalters/networking-handbook/README.md

 ### ip address
 An identifier for a computer or device on a TCP/IP network.

+### name server
+A web server that translates names from one form to another.

 ### network
 A group of two or more computers linked together.